docker/docs/engine/userguide/networking/work-with-networks.md

 `container2` can resolve `container3`'s name automatically because both containers are connected to the `isolated_nw` network.
 However, containers connected to the default `bridge` network cannot resolve each other's container name.
-If you need containers to be able to communicate with each other over the `bridge` network, you need to use the legacy [link](default_network/dockerlinks.md) feature.
+If you need containers to communicate with each other over the `bridge` network, you need to use the legacy [link](default_network/dockerlinks.md) feature.
 This is the only use case where using `--link` is recommended.
 You should strongly consider using user-defined networks instead.